-Assessing the gap between recent progress and future action needed to meet our targets required us to project a trajectory of future change for each indicator.
-The simplest way is to assume that growth continues at its current rate of change following a linear trajectory, and indeed this is an effective method for some indicators.
+Assessing the gap between recent progress and future action needed to meet our targets requires us to project a trajectory of future change for each indicator.
+The simplest way would be to assume that growth continues at its current rate of change following a linear trajectory, and indeed this is an effective method for many indicators.
 However, it is unlikely that all indicators will follow a linear path.
 In this section we first provide background on why some indicators, and particularly those focused on technology adoption, may follow nonlinear paths.
-Then we explain the methods we used to determine whether indicators are on track to meet their targets, which required making adjustments for indicators that are likely to follow nonlinear paths.
+Then we explain the methods we use to determine whether indicators are on track to meet their targets, which requires adjustments for indicators that are likely to follow nonlinear paths.

-Background on the Potential for Nonlinear Change
+Background on the potential for nonlinear change

-Many mainstream assessments still use linear assumptions for forecasts when they are not warranted.
+Many mainstream assessments still use linear assumptions for technology adoption forecasts where they are not always applicable.
 For example, in its Stated Policies Scenarios, the International Energy Agency (IEA) has historically assumed that future growth in solar photovoltaic (PV) generation would be largely linear.
-However, it has had to repeatedly increase the amount of solar PV generation in these forecasts, as the technology has grown exponentially.
+However, it has had to repeatedly increase these forecasts, as growth in solar PV accelerated.
 In 2012, for example, the IEA estimated that global solar energy generation would increase to 550 terawatt-hours in 2030, but that number was instead reached by 2018.
-Other institutions have similarly underestimated the path of solar and wind, such as the U.S. Energy Information Administration in its Annual Energy Outlook (Saha and Jaeger 2020).
+More recent IEA projections for solar now account for some nonlinear acceleration, as adoption of supportive policies continues to increase (IEA 2022).
+However, the same linear assumptions are still being used for other technologies like electric vehicles (IEA 2023).
+For example, the IEA predicted that it would take four years (2021-2025) for light-duty all-electric vehicles and plug-in hybrid electric vehicles to grow from 9 percent to 13 percent, but it took only one year.
 Even if it is likely that most technologies will grow in a nonlinear manner, it is difficult to predict the exact path they will follow, which is one reason projections stick to linear assumptions.
 Linear assumptions often suffice for short-term projections, but longer-term projections should consider the potential for systems change and nonlinear growth.

 When considering how to track nonlinear progress, it is important to consider that the adoption of new technologies has often followed a roughly S-curve trajectory (Figure 2).
-At the emergence stage of an S-curve, progress is linear and quite slow.
-Then, once a breakthrough is reached, it accelerates exponentially.
-This exponential growth continues until the technology reaches its maximum speed of uptake.
-This is the steepest part of the curve, which is linear again but growing at a much faster rate.
-Most of the diffusion of the technology occurs during this stage.
-Finally, as the technology approaches a saturation point, growth gradually slows down once again.
-This S-curve concept can be expanded beyond a specific technology to the broader transition from one socio-technical system to another, such as the entire power sector (Victor et al. 2019).
+At the emergence stage of an S-curve, annual growth rates are high as promising research, development, and demonstration projects are under way, but adoption of the new technology remains quite low.
+Then, in the breakthrough stage, adoption of the technology bends upward, with sustained exponential growth rates.
+Once the technology begins to diffuse more widely, the rate of adoption of the technology reaches its steepest slope; and exponential growth begins to decay.
+Finally, as society reconfigures around the new technology, adoption reaches a saturation point, and growth rates approach zero.
+This S-curve concept can also be expanded beyond a specific technology to describe the broader transition from one socio-technical system to another, such as transformation across the entire power sector (Victor et al. 2019).